federicopellegatta/raytracing/README.md

 Or you can your distribution package manager to install them.

 ### Download and building
-If all the dependencies have been met, follow the instructions below in order to clone and compile Ray-Tracing in your own directory.
+If all the dependencies have been met, follow the instructions below in order to clone and compile raytracer in your own directory.
 ```
 $ git clone https://github.com/federicopellegatta/raytracing.git
 $ cd raytracing